-There is no chief executive officer.
-The day to day affairs are undertaken by Mrs Huppert on behalf of the trustees.
+The home manager Mrs S. Neumann is CEO and responsible for day to day affairs on behalf of the trustees.
+Mrs Huppert assists with bookkeeping and internal financial controls.
+Mrs Neumann and Mrs Huppert are accountable to the trustees who ultimately have legal responsibility for the overall management and control of the charity and meet regularly.
 All major decisions are taken collectively by the trustees and all the trustees give of their time freely.
 The trustees are unpaid and details of any related party transactions are disclosed as applicable in the notes to the accounts.
 The arrangements for setting the pay for the pay of the charity's employees is the sole domain of the trustees.